NiborGnu/witch-hunt/README.md

         * On mobile devices:

-            * On Mobile: Navigation bar is filled with the  logo to the right and a caret-down menu  implemented on the right side.
+            * On Mobile: Navigation bar is filled with the logo to the right and a bars menu implemented on the right side.
             ![NavBar Mobile Closed](documentation/nav-bar-mobile.png)

-            * When caret-down menu is clicked, there is a   dropdown menu with the links.
+            * When bars menu is clicked, there is a dropdown menu with the links.
             ![NavBar Mobile Open](documentation/nav-bar-mobile-dropdown.png)

         * On tablets: Navigation bar looks the same as on desktop